Israeli couple is home after weeklong detention in Turkey

 MODIIN, Israel (AP) — An Israeli couple held by Turkey on suspicion of espionage returned home on Thursday after they were released from a weeklong detention.

 Mordi and Natalie Oknin arrived to their home in central Israel where they were greeted by family and a crowd of reporters.
-From the family’s balcony, Natalie thanked all those involved in securing their release.
+From her apartment’s balcony, Natalie thanked all those involved in securing their release.

 A statement by Israel’s prime minister and foreign minister earlier announced the release and also expressed gratitude to the president and government of Turkey.

-There was no official statement from Turkish officials.
+There was no official statement from Turkish officials on the release.
 Turkey’s private DHA news agency reported that a Turkish citizen who was arrested along with the couple was also released.

+Following the release, Turkish President Recep Tayyip Erdogan and Israeli President Isaac Herzog spoke, a rare outreach between the leaders of both countries with relations at a low in recent years.
+Herzog, who holds a ceremonial role, thanked Erdogan “for his personal involvement and contribution” to securing the Oknins’ release.

+According to both of their offices, Erdogan emphasized the importance of ties between the countries, and they both highlighted the need to focus on regional peace.
+The leaders agreed to remain in touch, Herzog’s office said.

 The couple was arrested for espionage last week after taking photographs of the Turkish president’s residence in Istanbul, Turkey’s official news agency reported at the time.